-We sit on a jetty and watch the slight waves of the loch lap over rocks, submerge them, and watch as the rocks writhe back into sight again.
+We sit on a jetty and watch the slightly rippling waves of the loch lap over rocks, submerge them, and then watch as the rocks writhe back into sight again.

-“I can’t,” she’s wheezes.”I’m fucked”.
+“I can’t,” she’s wheezes.”I’m fucked.”

 We toy with the idea of heading a few miles due east to Elgin to allow the Greek to wreak revenge on the current Earl for his ancestor’s pillaging of the Parthenon marbles, but decide instead to get back on the A9 and head south through Culloden (more grisly British history).

 For the first time in Scotland we’re on a good, large road.

 The Far North train line runs alongside us, later turning into the Aberdeen Line.